Yellow Watery Stool: 6 Common Causes And Treatments

 Fat needs a longer time to be digested.
-Eating too much fat in a single meal can lead to trouble absorbing such amount.
-This leads to the passage of the undigested fat into your stool causing yellow (or pale) stool. and also it may lead to diarrhea.
+Eating too much fat in a single meal can lead to trouble absorbing such an amount.
+This leads to the passage of undigested fat into your stool, causing yellow (or pale) stool.
+And also it may lead to diarrhea (source).

 We discussed this issue in-depth here.